 Process control sensor types and applications

 Process sensors come in many forms.
-In addition to the big four: temperature, pressure, level, and flow, process sensors are used in many applications and are designed to take accurate measurements of the process.
-If actuators move process variables based on inaccurate measurements, things aren’t likely to improve.
-How can the next generation of process sensing technologies better meet various application requirements?
+In addition to the big four: temperature sensors, pressure sensors, level sensors, and flow sensors (more often called flowmeters), process sensors are used in many applications and are designed to take accurate measurements of the process.
+If the process control system tells actuators move process variables based on inaccurate measurements, things aren’t likely to improve.
+How can the next generation of process sensing technologies better meet various application requirements for process control applications?

 Use the following process sensors to measure and improve process controls.
-(Categories are from the New Products for Engineers Database, which feeds the product sections of Control Engineering and other CFE Media publications.)
+(Process sensor categories are from the New Products for Engineers Database, which feeds the product sections of Control Engineering and other CFE Media publications.)

-Also see the sensor entries in the 2018 Engineers’ Choice Awards.
+Also see the process sensor entries in the 2018 Engineers’ Choice Awards.

-Depending on the application, the sensor can vary widely, based on technology for the sensing element, sensor type, size, environment, package, mounting, sensitivity, accuracy, and repeatability.
+Depending on the application, the process sensor can vary widely, based on technology for the process sensing element, process sensor type, size, environment, package, mounting, sensitivity, accuracy, and repeatability.
 A temperature sensor in a blast furnace, for example, probably would not work on a frozen food processing line.
-Some applications benefit from non-contact sensors such as where the sensor avoids contact with the medium to be measured.
-Other sensors are right down in the thick (or thin) of things.
+Some applications benefit from non-contact process sensors such as where the sensor avoids contact with the medium to be measured.
+Other process sensors are right down in the thick (or thin) of things.

-Multivariable sensors measure or calculate multiple parameters and often convert into desired units.
-Please consult vendor documentation for appropriate selection assistance for your application.
+Multivariable process sensors measure or calculate multiple parameters and often convert into desired units.
+Please consult vendor documentation for appropriate selection assistance for a particular process sensing application.

 Process sensor types and applications